Pamela Clark: Early life

 Clark spent her preschool years living on Aneityum, Vanuatu, due to her father's work there.
 In 1948, the family left Aneityum and returned to Australia, and from 1949, she attended Meriden School in Strathfield, Sydney.
 Her favourite school subject was Home Science with teacher Miss Scott, who was a former cookery demonstrator at the Australian Gas Light Company (AGL).
-At age of 11, Clark decided that she, too, wanted to work in the food industry.
+Aged 11, Clark decided that she, too, wanted to work in the food industry.
 At 15, she completed a cake-decorating course at a local technical college.
 She left school aged 17 in the early 1960s, and followed in Miss Scott's footsteps by working as a cooking demonstrator for four months at AGL, and then worked at the St George County Council for seven years.
 From her work through the Council at the Sydney Royal Easter Show, she met staff from the Australian Women's Weekly (AWW) Test Kitchen (then known as the Leila Howard Test Kitchen).
 She then applied for a role at the Test Kitchen with food editor Ellen Sinclair.